OkGamez313/Digital-Logic-Sim-CE/README.md

-# Digital-Logic-Sim Community Edition
+# A fork of a fork of Digital-Logic-Sim Community Edition

-This version includes plenty of new features, including:
+DLS-CE includes plenty of new features, including:

 - New built-in chips like
   - Custom Hz Clock